Vietnam.vn - Nền tảng quảng bá Việt Nam

 "In addition, the nitrates in watercress have the effect of lowering blood pressure, better protecting your cardiovascular system.
 Adding watercress to your meals can be a simple but effective way to give your heart extra support," Poon added.

-All dark greens and cruciferous vegetables are packed with powerful antioxidants, but they're often overshadowed by other things like berries, says Muhlstein.
-Greens are number one when it comes to healthy foods.
+According to Muhlstein, all dark greens and cruciferous vegetables contain powerful antioxidants, but are often overshadowed by other foods like berries.
+Green vegetables are number one when it comes to healthy foods.

 May reduce the risk of cancer